harsh183/125-weekly-projects/README.md

 * Wrap up (July 26)

 ## Weekly Projects
-Mostly simple projects around the theme of the week that we’ll help students narrow down on an MVP + Nice to haves.
+Mostly simple projects around the theme of the week that we’ll help students narrow down on an MVP + nice-to-haves.
 We can guide people towards a workflow similar to this: [How to Plan and Build a Programming Project - A Legitimate Guide for Beginners](https://peterlunch.com/how-to-plan-and-build-a-programming-project/).

-For people who have only programmed inside class getting started with side projects is hard and they’re not at the skill level to fully work on something more ambitious such as courseware or 1-2 month long projects.
-People don’t always know how to find the right tutorials or feel overwhelmed by scoping out projects so we’ll provide a structure around that.
+For people who have only programmed in class, getting started with side projects is hard, and they’re not at the skill level to fully work on something more ambitious such as courseware or 1-2 month long projects.
+People don’t always know how to find the right tutorials or they feel overwhelmed by scoping out projects, so we’ll provide a structure around that.

-Difficulty wise the projects will be intro cs level in complexity, so this is more about learning how to use new libraries, languages, tools and APIs they have not done before.
+Difficulty-wise, the projects will be intro CS level in complexity, so this is more about learning how to use new libraries, languages, tools and APIs they have not done before.
 It’s also about learning how to break a large project into smaller pieces and understanding how to go towards an MVP.

 ## Portfolio
-Inspired by art school courses we think it’s a good idea to have the end result as a portfolio they have to show off to their friends, family and even recruiters.
+Inspired by art school courses, we think it’s a good idea to have the end result as a portfolio they have to show off to their friends, family and even recruiters.
 This will be in the form of a personal website as well as a Github profile.

 We’ll show people how to talk about these on a resume and how to bring these up in interviews as well.